 Like most things in life, you can find pros and cons with condos.
 Ask anyone who has lived in an apartment or condominium about their experiences.
 Some absolutely love and prefer this style of living, while others may have had a bad experience and despise such living conditions.
 Here are #6 reasons you may be drawn living the condominium life.

 - No yard: For some, this would be a negative.
 Although, having no yard is probably the biggest appeal of owning a patio home or a townhouse.
 No yard, low maintenance living.

 - The price: For the most part, the cost of a condo or a townhouse compared to a house is generally lower and more affordable.
 However, this can often times depend upon the size and location of the home, but typically, condos are more affordable even in more expensive markets.

-- Sense of Community: Most Patio Home owners are more inclined to live closer in proximity to each other than your typical suburban homeowner.
+- The sense of Community: Most Condo owners are more inclined to live closer in proximity to each other than your typical suburban homeowner.
 Often times, homeowners are in search of space and desire larger yards to help separate them from their neighbors.

 - Maintenance: Maintenance of a house can be timely and for many people nothing more than a hassle for their already busy routine.
 When living in a townhouse, you generally don’t worry about more than flooring and paint.
 With most exterior work being covered in the HOA.
 Also, there’s usually an on-site handyman who can do most of the repairs or remodeling you desire.

 - Shared Amenities: A lot of complexes have some common areas, walking paths, parks for kids, basketball courts, gyms or just open spaces for pets and children.
 Depending on where you live in, driving to the gym or needing to go somewhere to jog can be a hassle and these communities may offer an all-in-one functionality for its residents.